 After a disappointing start, we knew that we needed to step up our game and beat the competition.
 Therefore, we crafted the best and most thorough profile.
 I listed out all of the pets we’ve ever watched and shared an introduction to who we were.

 We made a video on YouTube to introduce ourselves “in person.”
 In our video, we talked about our motivation to housesit, which was becoming integrated into the community, having a solid daily routine, and loving someone’s home and pets.

 I also shared our business website (which you’re on) and our LinkedIn, Instagram, and Facebook profiles.
 On top of that, we asked for ‘external references’ from Linda and Brad and two recent housesits.

 Timing Was Critical

-Since we knew opportunities would close quickly, I subscribed to TrustedHousesitter’s two daily emails of new listings.
+Since we knew opportunities would close quickly, I subscribed to TrustedHousesitter’s daily emails of new listings.
 I also downloaded the TrustedHousesitters mobile app and stayed on top of every match in Colombia and Panama.
 I was stunned at how many new listings came up a day (100+).
-All of the exotic locations, from a castle in England with baby goats to a condo in downtown Nairobi with a pug to a pair of bunnies living in Stockholm.
+The opportunities were unbelievable: a castle in England with baby goats, a condo in Nairobi with a pug, and a pair of bunnies living in Stockholm.

 Finally, I saw the one we needed: a 4-week condo sit with a hairless dog and a fat, gray cat living in Playa Coronado, Panama.
 High-speed wifi, a car, a beach, four swimming pools, and a gym.
 I logged in and drafted up an introductory message with a few paragraphs, introducing ourselves and explaining that we would already be in Panama during their 4-week vacation.
 I held my breath and hit “submit.”